Content watched by Whocopied.me Skip to Content

 Exercises with No Stirrups

-Nothing forces your legs into the correct position quite like riding without stirrups.
-This can be challenging for beginners, so work your way up from a walk to faster gaits like trot or canter.
+This is a great exercise for practicing the correct position.
+However, this can be challenging for beginners, so work your way up from a walk to faster gaits like trot or canter.

 Practice Taking Your Feet in and out of the Stirrups

-Practice this exercise until you feel comfortable putting your feet in and out of the stirrups.
+Keep practicing until you’re comfortable with the stirrups.
 This is an important skill for any rider, as we all lose a stirrup now and then!

 Ride with No Stirrups